( ⇪ Magic )

 It’s also possible to regain spell points without a daily rest.

 Each spell costs a certain number of Spell Points (SP) to cast.
-The higher the level of the spell, the more points it costs.
+The higher the level of the spell slot used (or would use), the more points it costs.
 Table: Spell Point Costs describes each spell’s cost.
-Every time you cast a spell, you must first succeed on a Concentration check described below.
-Failure means the spell fails, you lose the SP, and a cooldown starts (see below) as if you had cast the spell to no effect.
-This check happens before all other Concentration checks involved in casting a spell.

 |Table: Spell Point Costs|